shubhamvm/Project/README.md

-# Shubham VM's Project Repository
+# Shubham VM's Projects Repository

 ## Overview
 Welcome to my project repository!
 This collection showcases various data science, analytics, and visualization projects I've worked on.
 Each folder contains a unique project with detailed documentation, source code, and visualizations.